noyadc/CASIFY-Create-Your-Own-Phone-Case-with-AI/README.md

 # CASIFY-Create-Your-Own-Phone-Case-with-AI
-CASIFY – Create Your Own Phone Case with AI

 CASIFY is an AI-powered web application that allows users to design personalized phone cases effortlessly.
 Users can generate unique designs using AI or choose from trendy pre-made templates.
 The platform also includes a 3D preview system, a virtual assistant, and the ability to showcase or sell designs.

 Features: